ALIZE-Speaker-Recognition/LIA_RAL/README.md

 Follow these four steps:

 1. Install the `ALIZE` library.
-2. Run aclocal, automake and autoconf.
+2. Run, in this order:
+	- `aclocal`
+	- `automake`
+	- `autoconf`
 3. Then run `./configure`.
    By default, the `ALIZE` library is searched for in `../alize-core`.
 It may be in a folder with a different name, depending on how you downloaded the library, or if you have decided to install it in a non-default location.
-If so, you can specify the absolute path by using the `--with-alize=ABSOUTE_PATH` option.
+If so, you can specify the absolute path by using the `--with-alize=ABSOLUTE_PATH` option.
 4. Finally, run `make`.

 **Note:** At step 2, you may need to use `automake --add-missing` if the file `compile` cannot be found.